Skip to content

 })

-For nested relations within Dynamic Zone components, use deep populate:
+For nested relations within Dynamic Zone components, use the on discriminator to specify per-component populate options:

 typescript